anggorodhanumurti/anggorodhanumurti.github.io/quickstart.md

 subtitle: Get started with Themaphack
 ---

-There are 2 version of Themaphack is a virtual & external.
+There are 2 version of `Themaphack` with different use cases, the virtual & external version

 ## Virtual version